bbauska/CAD101en/README.md

 Hello and welcome to HTML Features.

-After reading this section (part 2), you will be able to:
+After reading this section, you will be able to:

 -   List some of the features of HTML5,